 This parameter is automatically set when the oversampling ratio is defined in the Signal Generation Setup menu.
-It is the rate at which the waveform I/Q samples are read from the baseband generator memory during playback.
+It is the rate at which the waveform I/O samples are read from the dual arbitrary waveform generator memory during playback.

-Baseband filter
+Reconstruction filter

-The ESG provides three baseband filters [2.1 MHz, 40 MHz, and 50 MHz (through)].
-The bandwidth of the baseband signal (1/2 the RF bandwidth) dictates the minimum reconstruction filter bandwidth to be used.
+The ESG provides three reconstruction filters (250 kHz, 2.5 MHz, 8 MHz) and a no filter option (through).
+The bandwidth of the baseband signal (1⁄2 the RF bandwidth) dictates the minimum reconstruction filter bandwidth to be used.
 Depending on the oversampling ratio and where the image frequencies appear, a wider bandwidth reconstruction filter may be selected.
+The default value (2.5 MHz) should not be modified unless there is a specific reason to do so.
+For more information on reconstruction filters refer to [4].